zi-hui/tp/docs/DeveloperGuide.md

 2. `KitchenHelper` calls `Parser#parseUserCommand()` which splits the user’s input into 2 parts and enters a switch case for execution.
 3. `parseUserCommand` in the Parser object will call a method `SaveStateCommand`.
-4. On execute(), `Storage.copyFile()` will be called three times to copy contents of ingredients, recipes and chore save files into their respective manual-mode save files.
+4. On execute(), `Storage.copyFile()` will be called four times to copy contents of ingredients, recipes, chores and expenditure save files into their respective backup storage files.

 ##### Design considerations:
 Aspects: How saving of current state data executes: